Not One Inch: Contents

 In the third part, Frost, on the years 1995–99, the Clinton administration pushed through eastward expansion more aggressively.
 The Russian political elite was planned to be involved with G7 membership, the OECD, the WTO and the Paris Club.
 When Yevgeny Primakov became foreign minister in 1996 and Yeltsin's health was weakening, Sarotte said, the Russian opposition to NATO gained new impetus.
 The US government had to fend off growing resistance from Europeans, who feared that Moscow could gain a foothold to propose an alternative plan for European security.
 For Russia, NATO's military action in Kosovo, which was not approved by the UN, came as a shock, which Yeltsin's critics commented on with the words: "Today Belgrade, tomorrow Moscow."

 Sarotte's overall verdict is that although the USA had been politically more successful, neither country made the best possible use of the political thaw period in the 1990s.
 Above the final chapter she put a quote from Svetlana Alexievich as her motto: "We have to wait again for the new time, because we missed our chance in the 90s".
 In the same train of thought, Sarotte quotes Odd Arne Westad, who wrote in 2017 that it was "clear that the West should have dealt with Russia better after the Cold War than it did, not least because Russia, due to its sheer size, would remain a crucial state in any international system under any circumstances."

-Detailed timeline
+Timeline

 The debate over whether the United States promised the Soviet Union that NATO would expand “not one inch eastward” after German reunification has been the subject of sustained historical and political controversy.
 Scholars such as Mary Elise Sarotte argue, based on declassified U.S., German, Soviet, and British records, that no binding, general non-expansion pledge was ever made, and that any such language was quickly walked back by the George H. W. Bush administration.
 Others, including John Mearsheimer and Jeffrey Sachs, contend that such a promise was indeed made—citing former Soviet officials’ recollections and diplomatic exchanges in early 1990 as evidence of a broader assurance.